 What types of glues and paper do you use?

 I use a lot of different papers in my work depending on the project.
-I have been using an acid free archival paper from Neenah paper called Foxriver Coronado.
+For my white pieces I use an acid free archival paper from Neenah paper called Foxriver Coronado.
 I use 100# text and 10pt cover weights.
 You can get samples there too.
+For color work I like using Canson and Colorplan.
 I use PVA glue and needle point dispensers (#63297) from Rockler.
 I use a lot of Tyvek now in my work as well.
 I find it works well for its durability and ability to fold.